jotorren/microservices-transactions-tcc/README.md

-And now the sequence of actions:
+Regarding the sequence of actions:

 1. A client makes a remote call to a composite service
 2. The composite service knows which domain services needs to invoke and passes that information to the coordinator